sara-nl/picasclient/README.md

 <summary>Connect to the PiCaS server</summary>
 <br>

-To connect to the PiCaS server, fill `examples/picasconfig.py` with the information needed to log in to your PiCaS account and the database you want to use for storing the work tokens.
+To connect to the PiCaS server, create a file `examples/picasconfig.py` with the information needed to log in to your PiCaS account and the database you want to use for storing the work tokens.
+A template can be found in `examples/picasconfig_example.py`.
 Specifically, the information needed are:

 ```
 PICAS_HOST_URL="https://picas.surfsara.nl:6984"